 Femoral and Saphenous Nerve Blocks

 Femoral nerve blocks are common in the management of hip pain in hip fracture patients; this is because they avoid the side effects and addictive properties of opioids.
 The pericapsular nerve group (PENG) blocks target articular branches of the femoral nerve to alleviate pain in the hip.

 - The most common etiology is direct, sharp trauma.

 - A compressive etiology can damage the nerve due to ischemia, such as hematoma or tumor.

 - Iatrogenic injuries have been reported following intraabdominal operations and hip surgeries due to prolonged compression, retraction, or stretching of the nerve.

 - Proximal interlocking screw placement through femoral IM nailing can be a risk factor for iatrogenic injury of the femoral nerve.

-Clinically, patients will have quadriceps wasting, loss of knee extension, and to a lesser extent hip flexion due to the involvement of iliacus and pectinues muscles.
-On the sensory side, there will be loss of sensation over the front and medial side of the thigh due to the involvement of the anterior and medial cutaneous nerves of the thigh.
-Also, loss of sensation over the medial aspect of the lower leg and foot due to the involvement of the saphenous nerve.
-Although the prognosis in most cases is satisfactory, some cases will necessitate nerve repair or grafting and some cases will end up with permanent residual neurologic deficits.
+Clinically, patients will have quadriceps wasting, loss of knee extension, and to a lesser extent, hip flexion due to the involvement of the iliacus and pectineus muscles.
+On the sensory side, there will be a loss of sensation over the anterior and medial thigh due to the involvement of the anterior and medial cutaneous nerves of the thigh.
+Furthermore, loss of sensation will occur over the medial aspect of the lower leg and foot due to the involvement of the saphenous nerve.
+Although the prognosis in most cases is satisfactory, some cases necessitate nerve repair or grafting, and some cases cause permanent residual neurologic deficits.